IAmJonoBo/n00plicate/docs/devops/ci-overview.md

 # CI/CD Pipeline Overview

-This document provides a comprehensive overview of the complete CI/CD pipeline for the Mimic design token ecosystem, including pipeline diagrams, performance budgets, and integration workflows.
+This document provides a comprehensive overview of the complete CI/CD pipeline for the n00plicate design token ecosystem, including pipeline diagrams, performance budgets, and integration workflows.

 ## Table of Contents